Provider Selection Regime frequently asked questions

 The Provider Selection Regime (PSR) does not place any value limits on the contracts that can be awarded under the direct award processes or the most suitable provider process.
 Relevant authorities are advised to consider the most appropriate process to follow based on their unique circumstances.

-Once the PSR comes into force, relevant authorities must make any contract modifications, including contract extensions, under the PSR.
+Now the PSR is in force, relevant authorities must make any contract modifications, including contract extensions, under the PSR.